seanwevans/egg-file-format/SECURITY.md

   root filesystem.
 - During `egg hatch`, the sandboxer prepares a container image (or placeholder `microvm.conf` in this prototype) for every runtime.
+- Firecracker requires a Linux host with KVM enabled and the `firecracker` binary installed.
+Non-Linux platforms automatically fall back to Docker containers for isolation.
 - Passing `--no-sandbox` disables isolation and should only be used for testing trusted eggs.